SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 In an anarchic culture, there are no rules and no one person leads the others.
 This might sound like complete chaos—people taking what they want when they want it—and some cultures that practice anarchy are.
 Other anarchic cultures are peaceful places where people mostly work for themselves, their friends, or their family, but rely on the whole group when times get tough.

 Many anarchic cultures come together when the need arises, but they leave day-to-day responsibilities up to the individual.
 If an informal leader appears, it’s because each member of the culture has decided to follow that person for a time, and the leader enjoys their power only as long as they keep everyone happy.
-A group of rangers who protect a vast forest, a gang of rebels fighting against a tyrannical despot leader, and a bandit group roving the wilds without a leader are all anarchic cultures.
+A group of [[Ranger|rangers]] who protect a vast forest, a gang of rebels fighting against a tyrannical despot leader, and a bandit group roving the wilds without a leader are all anarchic cultures.

 Most anarchic cultures operate outside of settled lands, sticking to the wilds, city sewers, or other secret places.
 For even when such cultures are harmless, their members know that outsiders might try to impose rules upon them if they live in the same place.
 As such, many folks in anarchic cultures learn how to navigate the wilds and fend for themselves while avoiding the danger that other folks can represent.